cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 of pre-computation attacks.
 No extra salt value is needed.
 Also, clients never disclose their passwords to the server, even during registration.
 Note that a corrupted server can run an exhaustive offline dictionary attack to validate guesses for the client's password; this is inevitable in any aPAKE protocol.
-(OPAQUE enables defense against such offline dictionary attacks by distributing the server so that an offline attack is only possible if all - or a minimal number of - servers are compromised {{JKX18}}, but the details of this mechanism are out of scope for this document.)
 Furthermore, if the server does not sample this OPRF key with sufficiently high entropy, or if it is not kept hidden from an adversary, then any derivatives from the client's password may also be susceptible to an offline dictionary attack to recover the original password.